top of page

 Sleep and belly fat

-Possibly the most over looked component of losing belly fat is the importance of getting a good night's sleep.
 A good night's sleep is 8 hours.
 6-8 hours is sub par and anything under 6 is simply not enough.

 Sleep regulates two important hormones for targeting belly fat: growth hormone and ghrelin.

-Growth hormone plays a huge role in burning fat.
-It signals the body that fat has to be burned in order to get energy.
 It is mainly produced by lifting heavy weights in the gym and during your sleep.
 Getting a regular sleep schedule and good quality sleep will ensure that this hormone is produced as much as possible.

-Ghrelin is you hunger hormone.
-When you get hungry or get hunger pangs, that is the effect of ghrelin.
 It has been shown in humans that poor quality sleep is associated with higher levels of ghrelin in your blood.
-This means you are more prone to be hungry or get hunger pangs.
-Which is problematic because you are already in a calorie deficit.
+This means you are more prone to being hungry or getting hunger pangs.
+This often results in over eat and being in a caloric surplus.

 You can be on the best meal plan and training plan out there but if your ghrelin hormone levels are through the roof due to poor sleep, you will be hungry and grumpy a lot and your adherence to your plans will decrease quickly.